 4. Add Fragrance

 Once the wax is melted, carefully remove the jars from the crockpot using oven mitts.
 Let them cool for 10 minutes.
 Add your chosen essential oils or fragrance oils.
-For these small jars, about 1 tablespoon of oil per candle provides a nice scent blend.Adding essential oil to the melted wax.
+For these small jars, about 1 tablespoon of oil per candle provides a nice scent blend.adding fragrance to jar

 5. Insert the Wick